5 Tips For a smoother child Portrait Session

 Don’t bring your kids to a photo session with empty stomachs.
 In other words, don’t plan on going out for dinner after the portrait session.
 Why?
 Because your kids will most likely be “hangry” (hungry + angry).
 To avoid a meltdown, either feed them beforehand, or bring easy snacks they can eat.
 Note about snacks: bring snacks that aren’t going to be messy or dirty their faces or clothes.
 So, nothing red or orange, like strawberries or carrot juice.
-Think crackers.
+Noting juicy, like fruit.
+Think crackers or dried fruit.
 This leads into Tip number two:

 2. Don’t feed your kids sugar before or during the photo shoot

 Say NO to sugary snacks because you don’t want hyper kids!
+I have NEVER seen a child behave better by getting candy during their session.
 Giving candies or other sugary treats to a kid to help them behave is like adding gasoline to a smouldering fire…it doesn’t put it out, but only makes it worse.

 3. Bring Something Entertaining

 I’m not talking about whipping out a tablet or iphone, because we all know that once an electronic device gets whipped out, all of the kids’ attention will be to get it and play with it.
 I’m talking about their favourite toy.
 For babies or very small children, a squeaky toy would help.
 I sometimes use them above my camera and then squeak them to get the baby/child to look in my direction, instead of elsewhere.

 It may take a while for kids to warm up to their photographer.
 After all, most kids have a fear of strangers, so if they’ve never met their photographer before, they’ll most likely be closed off and apprehensive towards that person.